 Making Sense Of The Pentatonic Scale – Diagonal Forms – Part One

 Hello everyone!!
-After a lengthy delay – I’m posting the next part of the pentatonic lesson.
+After a lengthy delay – I’m posting this pentatonic lesson.
 The amount of information over the next few posts will keep some of you busy for a while.

 .